zaqifathis/BIMserver-doc/SOAP.md

+SOAP is one of the three available channels to access the methods of the [Service Interfaces](Service-Interfaces).

 This document describes how to use the SOAP interface of BIMserver 1.2

 External applications can interact with the BIMserver via SOAP (and [Interfaces other protocols]).
 For SOAP you'll need a WSDL file which describes all the methods/objects that are available.
 The BIMserver provides several interfaces and two versions of SOAP (1.1 and 1.2).